 Since it's formation Rhondda Radio has undergone many changes.
 Firstly having to move locations and secondly it's structure.
-Initially formed as Radio CwmNi as part of the Welsh Assembly governments digital inclusion programme, the statio was set up under the CwmNi, Treherbert Communities First umbrella with help from Euorpean and National Lottery funding.
+Initially formed as Radio CwmNi as part of the Welsh Assembly governments digital inclusion programme, the station was set up under the CwmNi, Treherbert Communities First umbrella with help from Euorpean and National Lottery funding.

 The station was based in an old empty shop on Bute street, Treherbert at the top of the Rhondda Fawr.

 With grants and funding drying up and bills for licenses, broadband and rent mounting, some tough decisions had to be made to keep the station broadcasting.
-Many of the small community stations set up at the same time as CwmNi radio had already folded under increasing pressure and debts.

 In order to survive the decision was made to restructure the station.
 In 2011 Rhondda radio changed it's structure from a committee run station with charitable status to a not for profit company led by a board of directors.